Chapter 4. IPFW Dummynet and Traffic Shaping

 3. Assign rules to match traffic using standard 5-tuples or as needed

 dummynet also has the ability to separate out different flows within the same pipe to perform different scheduling algorithms.
+An example of this capability is shown later in this section.

 When transferring a file to the external1 VM and attempting to type interactively on the external1 VM at the same time, the ability to type at speed is dramatically reduced.
 The file transfer packets, being much larger than interactive typing packets are hogging all the bandwidth.
-This effect is a well known limitation to anyone who edits documents on a remote site.
-Since packets are created much faster by a file transfer program than you can type, the outbound queue is almost always full of large packets, leaving your keystrokes to be separated by large amounts of file transfer data in the queue.
+This effect is a well known phenomenon to anyone who edits documents on a remote site.
+Since packets are created much faster by a file transfer program than anyone can type, the outbound queue is almost always full of large packets, leaving keystrokes to be separated by large amounts of file transfer data in the queue.

-You should try this out on the firewall VM by resetting the pipe 1 bandwidth to 300Kbit/sec, and in one session, run iperf3 as iperf3 -c 203.0.113.10 -t 60.
+Try this out on the firewall VM by resetting the pipe 1 bandwidth to 300Kbit/sec, and in one session, run iperf3 as iperf3 -c 203.0.113.10 -t 60.
 Then in another session, add rules for ssh traffic and ssh to external1 VM and try to enter text into a scratch file.
 The typing delay is almost unbearable.

 # ipfw pipe 1 config bw 200Kbit/s mask src-ip 0x000000ff